Skarsnik/QUsb2snes/docs/Protocol.md

 }
 ```

 The server will reply directly with binary data corresponding to what you requested.
-Be careful, usb2snes implementation make it send data by chunck of 1024 bytes so don't execpt the full data in one go if you request more than this value.
+Be careful, the original usb2snes implementation makes it send data by chunks of 1024 bytes, so don't expect the full data in one go if you request more than this value.

 ### PutAddress [offset, size]

 The arguments work like GetAddress.
 After sending the json request as text message, send your binary data as binary message(s).
-Again with the original usb2snes server don't send more than 1024 bytes per binary message, send the data in chunks of 1024.
+Again, with the original usb2snes server, don't send more than 1024 bytes per binary message; send the data in chunks of 1024.

 ## Usb2snes address